kukuu/integration/severless-computing-v-containers.md

 2. Scalability

-In a container-based architecture, the number of containers deployed is determined by the developer in advance.
+In a container-based architecture, the number of containers deployed is determined by the developer in advance - i.e using Kubernetes for orchestration.
 In contrast, in a serverless architecture, the backend inherently and automatically scales to meet demand.

 To continue the shipping container metaphor, a shipping company could try to forecast an increase in demand for a certain product and ship more containers to the destination to meet that demand,